ltrii/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS is a Database Management System with Rows(hence the R).
+It's the software that manages databases on your server.
+SQL, on the other hand, is just a standardized language used for interfacing with and managing databases and the data within them.

 1. Why do tables need a `primary key`?

+It provides a unique ID for each entry so it can manage that entry regardless of what other data is changed within it.
+It also allows you to define a Foreign Key relationship between a child table and a parent table.

 1. What is the name given to a table column that references the primary key on another table.

+Foreign Key.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+Things that work on a many to many basis.
+For example: A film can have more than one director, and a director can direct more than one film.

 ## Project Set Up